gtthande/stationv/docs/architecture.md

 ## Core Modules

-All modules have UI pages, but no backend implementation yet:
+All modules have UI pages with placeholder content. **All data is mocked/static** - no backend implementation yet:

 1. **Dashboard** – Overview with KPI cards and module summaries
 2. **Inventory** – Stock tracking and batch management